-John Pont enters his first season as a volunteer assistant coach for UChicago women's lacrosse in 2019.
+John Pont enters his second season as a volunteer assistant coach for UChicago women's lacrosse in 2020.
 He also currently serves as Offensive Coordinator and Quarterbacks Coach on the Maroon football staff since 2017.

 The 2018 Maroon football team set a new school mark for points scored (365) in a season.
 The team's 63 points versus Beloit College also set a modern-era record.
 The squad ranked seventh in the nation in red zone offense.
 Quarterback Jeffrey Jackson broke the school record for completion percentage as well (64.5 percent).